WouterVerschuren/S3Portfolio/Learning Outcomes/IP.md

 Design and implement: You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).

 ### how I plan to show this learning outcome in my project:
+To show I have enough knowledge of CI/CD I am hosting my frontend and back end in azure.

 ## 8 Professional